Steel; gold and silver damascened hilt

 The swordsmith's mark, a crowned stag visible on the blade below the hilt, is unidentified.

 Damascening, the technique of hammering gold and silver wires into grooves cut to receive them, enlivens this sword's hilt.
-The texture would also improve the user's grip, which allowed him to hunt with more control and accuracy.
+Further texture was added with wires to improve the user's grip, which allowed him to hunt with more control and accuracy.
 Hunting was a popular sport among the wealthy and many nobles owned tracts of forest, but peasants were prohibited from hunting on these lands.